List of Marvel Comics characters: H: Edith Harker

-The daughter of Quincy and Elizabeth Harker; kidnapped and transformed into a vampire by Dracula; destroyed by her father.
+Edith Harker is the daughter of Quincy Harker and Elizabeth Harker and was kidnapped and transformed into a vampire by Dracula.
+She is later killed in battle with her father.

 Quincy Harker

-Quincy Harker is a character in the Marvel Universe based on a character in Bram Stoker's novel Dracula.
+Quincy Harker is a character appearing in American comic books published by Marvel comics and is based on a character in Bram Stoker's novel Dracula.
 He first appeared in Tomb of Dracula #7–8 (March, May 1973), and was adapted by Marv Wolfman and Gene Colan.

-Quincy is the son of Jonathan and Mina Harker, two of the major characters in Stoker's novel.
+Quincy is the son of Jonathan Harker and Mina Harker.
 He was trained as a vampire hunter by Abraham Van Helsing, becoming his successor.
 In retaliation, Dracula causes Quincy's wife Elizabeth to commit suicide (out of her fear of him) and cripples Quincy, requiring him to use a wheelchair.
 Despite this, Quincy continues the fight, converting his house into a veritable vampire deathtrap and his wheelchair into a personal anti-vampire arsenal.

-When Abraham Van Helsing's granddaughter Rachel was still a child, Dracula slew her parents before her eyes.
-Quincy then took her under his protection and trained her to become a vampire hunter as well.
-Quincy employed a number of other agents, including Taj Nital and Dracula's last mortal descendant Frank Drake, and formed alliances with Blade and the detective-turned-vampire Hannibal King.

 Ultimately, Quincy confronted Dracula alone at Castle Dracula itself in Transylvania.
 Knowing that he would die soon, as he had recently suffered a heart attack, he activated a time bomb in his wheelchair.
 Quincy plunged a silver wheelchair spoke into Dracula's heart and was about to sever the vampire's head when the explosives went off, killing Quincy and destroying the castle.
-However, Dracula was ultimately resurrected and the castle was rebuilt.

-Quincy left a last will and testament to turn his remains into a safeguard against vampires for the United Kingdom, ensuring all vampires needed to be invited to enter the country.
-Dracula apparently destroyed said remains, but it is revealed that MI:13 tricked him into destroying fake ones.

 Harold H. Harold

 Harold H. Harold is a character in the Marvel Universe.
 He first appeared in Tomb of Dracula #37 (October 1975), and was created by Marv Wolfman and Gene Colan.
 Harold is a writer for the magazine True Vampire Stories who happens upon an injured and unconscious Dracula, and steals blood to revive him so he can get an interview.

 Harold goes on to aid Quincy Harker's team of vampire hunters against Dracula on numerous occasions.
 This inspires him to write a novel, The Vampire Conspiracy, which is later adapted into a motion picture.

 Harold tracks Dracula to Cleveland and finds him impaled by a wooden fence post courtesy of Howard the Duck.
 The vampire persuades Harold to free him, then bites him and turns him into a vampire.
-Despite this turn of events, Harold goes on to become a successful Hollywood movie and television producer.

-Like all other vampires on Earth, Harold is destroyed when Doctor Strange casts the vampire removal spell.
+Harpy

+Harpy is the name of two characters.